Table of Contents

 How to Respond to Rejections

-- Review the reasons for denial.
+1. Review the Reasons for Denial

 Implications of Filing

 The outcome of a Writ can have significant implications.
 Winning can lead to quicker results, while failing could limit your options.
-It’s a crucial step, and you wouldn’t want to lose the chance to voice your grievances.
+Itโs a crucial step, and you wouldnโt want to lose the chance to voice your grievances.

 Pros and Cons of Filing